ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 state and `prep_msg` is the next VDAF message (which will be `leader_outbound` in the next round of continuation).
 For the latter case, the Leader sets `prep_state` to `new_state`.

-The Leader SHOULD store each report share's current preparation state and the aggregation job's round.

 The Leader then instructs the Helper to advance the aggregation job to the round the Leader has just reached by sending the new `inbound` prepare messages to the